 Although the bear puppet was jaw-dropping, this was a friendly show, with Tilly (played by Naomi Stafford) coming to sit with the children before the performance began, to chat to them about her toys.
 Zoe Squire’s set was slick, eye-catching and fun.
 My only quibble would be that the costumes of Tilly’s parents (played by Suzanne Nixon and Dan Gingell) were bright and colourful – perhaps a little too much so; when the actors turned into the bear’s puppeteers, I would have preferred them to be in darker, less obvious clothes, so there was less visual distraction.

 This production was directed by Hal Chambers and Emma Earle.
 As well as originally directing Father Christmas, Earle was also responsible for Adventures in Wonderland, based on Lewis Carroll’s Alice books, and which for us was the knock-out children’s show of the summer (the puppets for Alice were also designed by Wyer).
 Earle’s shows consistently combine warm-hearted fun with slightly darker (but non-threatening) elements.
-In Wonderland it was the craziness of the world that Alice found herself in.
+In Wonderland, the darkness came from the craziness of the world that Alice found herself in.
 Father Christmas’ grumpiness, true to the Briggs novel, was very much in evidence at the performance we saw at the Lyric.
 And, in The Bear, the huge beast was just a teeny bit scary.
 Not so much as to properly frighten the kids – and there is a very sweet bit at the end, which I won’t give away – but The Bear does have an edge, which raises it above a lot of the cutesy Christmas fare on offer.

 Our little family is thoroughly enjoying these Pins and Needles productions.
 I can’t wait to see what they come up with next.

-The Bear is at The Albany, Deptford until 3 Jan 2016.
-Tickets are £10 or £8 for concessions.
+The Bear is at The Albany, Deptford from 22-24 October 2019.
+You can read more, and book tickets, here.
 It is suitable for children aged 2 and over.
 I was given press tickets for the purpose of this review.